3 Free Trams Plus a Monorail on The Las Vegas Strip (Routes & Stops)

 While the free trams operate on the west side of the Strip, the monorail and its stops are found on the east side of Las Vegas Blvd.

-The monorail starts running at 7 AM every day and continues until midnight on Mondays, 2 AM on Tuesday through Thursday, and 3 AM on weekends.
+The monorail starts running at 7 AM every day and continues until midnight on Mondays, 2 AM on Tuesdays through Thursdays, and 3 AM on weekends.

 There are 7 different monorail stations you can catch a ride at throughout the Strip, so you can pick a location that works for you.
 The seven monorail stations are: